adaptive-intelligent-robotics/RoBox2D/README.md

 # Robox2d

-Lightweight wrapper for box2d and magnum, with api inspired from robot_dart
+Lightweight wrapper for Box2D and Magnum, with API inspired from robot_dart.